peterp/redux-http-basic-auth-example/README.md

 # Subsequent API requests #

-We now have an authentication hash in our store, which we can use in subsequent action creators on requests.
+Now that we have an authentication hash in our store we can use it in subsequent action creators, passing it in to requests.

+In our example below we're fetching a list of friends for our authenticated user:
 ```
 /// actions/friends.js
 export function fetchFriends() {